 Instructions

-- Add chili powder, cumin, garlic powder, onion powder, salt, pepper, and oregano, smoked paprika, and cayenne to a small bowl and stir to combine.
+- Add chili powder, cumin, garlic powder, onion powder, salt, pepper, oregano, smoked paprika, and cayenne to a small bowl and stir to combine.
 Set aside for now.

 - Add olive oil to a large skillet set over medium heat.
 Once the oil is heated, add the crumbled tempeh.
 Cook for 10 minutes, stirring occasionally, or until the tempeh is golden-brown.
 Add an extra drizzle or two of olive oil as needed as the tempeh cooks.